 By all design standards, The Oregon Trail is not a great computer game.
 Sure, for its time it was something novel, and marginally educational.
 It taught kids about landmarks across the US, and followed these up with diseases, ailments and mishaps that befell your crew, all randomly, and with no reasonable way to a cure or solution.

 Resting, slowing the pace, or increasing food rations could help, but this didn’t always restore your party to full health.
 That events seem to have no rhyme or reason is often the trademark of bad game design, and yet, the fact that you or your whole party could suddenly die from dysentery was somehow the whole charm of The Oregon Trail.

-And this is where it struck me: what made The Oregon Trail special was its unique approach to handling death in a game.
+And this is where it struck me: what makes The Oregon Trail special is its unique approach to handling death in a game.

 - Deaths are random, but expected

 - The first thing I was warned before playing the computer game was, “we’re probably not going to make it, everyone’s going to die.”
 This feeling seems to perpetuate everyone’s attitude towards the game, so making it is always a surprise.

 - There’s also this added stress while you’re playing, whenever you’re delayed or crossing a river, or out of supplies, that makes you feel like someone can croak at any instant.
 In this respect, The Oregon Trail is not like other games.